 Power Pumping: What It Is And How To Do It Without Losing Your Mind

-• You’re returning to work and want to build your freezer stash
+• you’re returning to work and want to build a freezer stash

-• You’re exclusively pumping and need to maintain supply
+• you’re exclusively pumping and maintaining supply feels harder

-If your nipples are cracked, bleeding, or you’re feeling emotionally tapped out, pause and focus on rest and latch help first.
-Power pumping works best when your body is supported, not stressed.
+If your nipples are cracked, bleeding, or you’re emotionally depleted, pause first.
+Power pumping works best when your body feels supported, not stressed.

 Choose one session per day for 3 to 7 days.
-A common time is late evening, but choose whatever fits your life.
+Many mums choose late evening, but any time that fits your life works.

 • Pump for 20 minutes